Pelvic and Coccyx Pain

-Sufferers consult urologists, neurologists, gynaecologists, dermatologists, proctologists, rheumatologists and orthopaedic surgeons to treat their symptoms which are in most cases secondary to inter-dependent neuro-musculoskeletal causes.
+Sufferers consult urologists, neurologists, gynaecologists, dermatologists, proctologists, rheumatologists and orthopaedic surgeons to treat their symptoms which can often be secondary to inter-dependent neuro-musculoskeletal causes.
 As a result, symptoms almost always return in some form or are never completely eliminated.
-Urinary symptoms, for example, are often treated with antibiotics, despite no positive culture, but symptoms will return if they are secondary to biomechanical, neurological or visceral dysfunction.
+Patients have reported that urinary symptoms, for example, are often treated with antibiotics, despite no positive culture, but symptoms return if they are secondary to biomechanical, neurological or visceral dysfunction.

 We have found that complex and varied pelvic pain syndromes respond best when each and every patient is treated individually and differently at each treatment visit according to their current situation.
 Some need very specific manipulation of the sacroiliac and coccyx joints, others need firm external treatment to regain flexion of their almost fused and extended sacro-coccygeal joint.
 Most also need very deep tissue trigger point work to usually one-sided gluteal, coccygeus and deep pelvic muscles which have thickened and are compressing pelvic nerves.
 These muscles have usually become deeply fibrotic and pain sensitive, after years or decades of sitting sideways (usually on the same side).
 Some are so exquisitely painful that they can hardly be touched, so we start using light medical acupuncture, gradual and super-gentle soft tissue work and, finally, progress to internal or external pelvic joint, muscle and ligament manipulation.

-We use a flexible, inquiring approach in our clinical practice without preconceptions or foregone conclusions about how treatment has to be.
-Our treatment is based on clear musculoskeletal findings following experienced physical examination and digital standing x-rays.
-We treat in a multi-disciplinary way, with a combination of chiropractic, acupuncture, osteopathy and pelvic physical therapy.
+In partnership with you the patient, we use a flexible, inquiring approach in our clinical practice without preconceptions or foregone conclusions about how treatment has to be.
+Our treatment is based on clear musculoskeletal findings following experienced physical examination and, if necessary, digital standing x-rays.
+We treat in a multi-disciplinary way, with a combination of chiropractic, acupuncture and pelvic physical therapy.
 We use localised medical acupuncture with very specific, frequent and increasingly intensive rehabilitation exercises.